1921 AAA Championship Car season

 The 1921 AAA Championship Car season consisted of 20 races, beginning in Beverly Hills, California on February 27 and concluding in San Carlos, California on December 11.
 There was also one non-championship race.
 The AAA National Champion and Indianapolis 500 winner was Tommy Milton.

+Alton Soules, and his riding mechanic Harry Barner, perished at the Fresno Speedway during the second race.

 Schedule and results

 All races running on Dirt/Brick/Board Oval.